Homely/HomelyPopup/README.md

 However, seperate projects have been added to each sln, to give the candidate a 'hint' to the type of work required.

-If you prefer, you can use your own project template.
+If you prefer, you can use your own project template instead.

 Here is the connection string to the database (SQL Server instance in Azure):